Games played with Dominoes or Domino Cards

 Andrew Smith has provided a PDF file of 21 domino cards which could be used to make your own pack.

 In China, dominoes also exist in the form of long narrow cards with the value of the domino on each end.
-These come in packs of 32 for Tien Gow and also in packs of 84 (with four of each possible card) for Shiwu Hu Pai, and in many other formats for various regional games.
+These come in packs of 32 for Tien Gow but more commonly in larger packs: there are packs 84 cards (with four of each possible card) from Hong Kong and Hubei, packs of 115 cards (with 5 of each card plus 2 sets of 5 jokers) from Si Chuan and packs of 48 cards used in Northwest China.

 In Indonesia, games are played with a set of 28 dominoes, equivalent in structure to the Western double six set including blanks, but with the spots printed in red on white card.